ARM-software/psa-api/doc/crypto/api/ops/hashes.rst

     :definition: ((psa_algorithm_t)0x02000006)

     .. summary::
-        The *zigbee* 1.0 hash function based on a Matyas-Meyer-Oseas (MMO) construction of AES-128.
+        The *Zigbee* 1.0 hash function based on a Matyas-Meyer-Oseas (MMO) construction of AES-128.

-    zigbee specifies a cryptographic hash function based on the MMO hash construction using the AES-128 block cipher.
+    Zigbee specifies a cryptographic hash function based on the MMO hash construction using the AES-128 block cipher.
 This is defined in :cite-title:`ZIGBEE` §B.6.

     This hash function can operate on input strings of up to 2\ :sup:`32` - 1 bits.

     .. note::

-        The zigbee keyed hash function from `[ZIGBEE]` §B.1.4 is :code:`PSA_ALG_HMAC(PSA_ALG_AES_MMO_ZIGBEE)`.
+        The Zigbee keyed hash function from `[ZIGBEE]` §B.1.4 is :code:`PSA_ALG_HMAC(PSA_ALG_AES_MMO_ZIGBEE)`.

 .. macro:: PSA_ALG_SHA_1
     :definition: ((psa_algorithm_t)0x02000005)